American Girl: Feminism and gender stereotypes

+The books have been praised for teaching children about different time periods.
+However, some critics point out that this interpretation of the past is superficial and inaccurate.
+In response to this, authors have pointed out that these books are meant for children and at most are meant to give them an idea of the "chronology of American history", introduce them to some key events, an understanding of historical change, and give them an understanding that people of different ethnicities and socioeconomic backgrounds have often been treated differently.

 Fandom

-YouTube videos made with American Girl Dolls are becoming increasingly popular.
-In 2015, the American Girl fan community, more specifically the practice of creating and uploading American Girl doll-based stop motion videos (AGSM for short), was featured in a news report for BBC News' Trending site, along with interviews and videos from several prominent doll community members.
-Besides stop-motion animations and music videos set to popular music, the report covers recurring subject matters in said clips, such as cyberbullying and other social issues among children and teenagers, along with doll customization, photoshoots and unboxing videos showing new and discontinued clothing, accessories, and dolls from the company.

-Besides YouTube, social media services, such as Instagram and Facebook, serve as platforms for fans of the toy line, spawning a community called AGIG, or American Girl Instagram, who photograph their dolls and post their photos on the service.
-Although mostly made up of girls, usually around the age of 12–18, several young boys and adults also participate and congregate on AGIG.
+In 2015, the practice of creating and uploading American Girl doll-based stop motion videos (AGSM for short) was featured in a news report for BBC News' Trending site.
+Besides stop-motion animations and music videos set to popular music, the report covers recurring subject matters in said clips, such as cyberbullying and other social issues among children and teenagers, along with doll customization, photoshoots, and unboxing videos.
+Social media services such as Instagram and Facebook serve as platforms for fans of the toy line, spawning a community called AGIG, or American Girl Instagram, who photograph their dolls and post their photos on the service.

-American Girl's teenage fans, particularly ones on AGTube and AGIG, will organize meetups with other fans at American Girl stores.
-At the release of Lea Clark and Gabriela McBride, certain prominent community members were included in the "Clue" videos released by American Girl.
-At the release of Z Yang, American Girl hosted meetups at their New York City flagship store and Dallas location.
+Podcast

 In 2019, the American Girls Podcast, a book-by-book exploration of the series, was launched.
 Co-hosted by historians Allison Horrocks and Mary Mahoney, each episode discusses one book from the series, contextualizing the story presented and making connections to elements of relevant pop culture.
-The podcast has received positive attention from many media outlets, including The New York Times.
+The podcast received positive attention from The New York Times.
 In May 2022, the American Girl Podcast Network was launched.
-The three original shows are aimed to capture a multi-generational fanbase, based on American Girl's advice book series, A Smart Girl's Guide.
+The first series of the network, American Girl 10-minute Mysteries, followed American Girl doll Molly McIntire as she tried to solve mysteries.